 STEM is more than a clever acronym.
 It is a way of thinking and presenting lessons to students that are more engaging—and relevant—to their lives.

-Whether you’re familiar with STEM concepts or it is new for you, there is a lot to benefit from adding STEM to your teaching tool kit.
+Whether you’re familiar with STEM or it is new for you, there are benefits to gain from adding STEM to your teaching tool kit.
 You can scroll down for the top three benefits of STEM if you’re already familiar with the concepts.

 What is STEM?

 STEM is a set of curricula that prioritizes lessons around Science, Technology, Engineering, and Mathematics.
 The acronym is STEM.

 STEM lessons are backed by research that studies how students learn best.
 For example, some studies suggest that students may grasp subjects best when the lessons are integrated and inquiry-based.

 Historically, STEM was designed under the Obama Administration to inspire the current and next generation of innovators.
 Careers rooted in STEM-based education include computing, traditional engineering, physical sciences, life sciences, and mathematics.